 Not that long ago, powerful data management and analysis tools were often only accessible to the commercial sector.
 Thankfully, that’s changing.
 Today, there is a wealth of modern tools that make deep and meaningful data analysis more accessible to the nonprofit and social good sector.

-I recently hosted a webinar that digs into the approaches and tools that Forum One thinks any modern nonprofit should be looking at in order to manage their data.
-This post provides a simplified overview of that more in-depth talk, as well as quick reference guide to the tools and technologies that we discussed as important for any modern data management stack.
+I hosted a webinar that digs into the approaches and tools that Forum One thinks any modern nonprofit, association, foundation or government agency should be looking at in order to manage their data.
+This post provides a simplified overview of that more in-depth talk, as well as a quick reference guide to the tools and technologies that we discussed as important for any modern data management stack.

-Watch the full webinar recording: Preparing for DataViz: What It Takes to Manage and Analyze Your Data.
+Watch the full webinar recording here: Preparing for DataViz: What It Takes to Manage and Analyze Your Data.

 When people think about data, the concept of data visualization (aka., dataviz) is often the star that gets all the attention.
 But in many ways, dataviz is just the visible tip of an iceberg of data work.
-In order to efficiently and consistently produce high quality data visualizations — whether in health, education, poverty, or any other important issue – nonprofits need to first have platforms in place to manage and analyze their data.
+In order to efficiently and consistently produce high-quality data visualizations — whether in health, education, poverty, or any other important issue – mission-driven organizations need to first have platforms in place to manage and analyze their data.